-- · Ideal for OEMs and Applications Requiring Rapid and Precise Positioning - Micro-B USB and Picoflex® Connectors for Control Signals - · Multi-Drop Serial Communication Protocol Supported - Linear Stage with One 8-32 and Four 4-40 Tapped Holes - · Magnetic Incremental Linear Encoder Used to Position Stage and Find Absolute Home Position
+- · Ideal for OEMs and Applications Requiring Rapid and Precise Positioning - Micro-B USB and Picoflex[®] Connectors for Control Signals - Multi-Drop Serial Communication Protocol Supported - Linear Stage with One 8-32 (M4) and Four 4-40 (M3) Tapped Holes - Magnetic Incremental Linear Encoder Used to Position Stage and Find Absolute Home Position

-Driven by Thorlabs' ElliptecTM piezoelectric resonant motor technology, these linear stages are available standalone (Item # ELL10) and as part of a complete package (Item # ELL10K) that includes an interface board.
-With a mass of 0.104 kg and maximum dimensions of 102.3 mm x 67.0 mm x 15.3 mm (without the mounting bracket), the stage is lightweight and compact.
-They are also designed for closed-loop operation, which allows the translating platform be positioned with an accuracy of 50 μm and a repeatability of ±20 μm.
+Driven by Thorlabs' Elliptec[TM] piezoelectric resonant motor technology, these linear stages are designed to meet the needs of applications whose designs require multiple networked Elliptec resonant motor products.
+The metric stage is available in a bundle, while the imperial stage is offered as a standalone.
+With a mass of 0.052 kg and maximum dimensions of 68.0 mm x 67.0 mm x

+15.3 mm (without the mounting bracket), the stage is lightweight and compact.
+It is also designed for closed-loop operation, which allows the translating platform be positioned with an accuracy of 50 μm and a repeatability of 20 μm.
 When power is not applied to the motors, the stage is held in place by an approximately 1 N combined force exerted by the stationary arms of the motors.
-The assembled components of the ELL10K are shown in the image to the right, with key features labeled.
+The assembled components of the ELL7K/M are shown in the image to the right, with key features labeled.
 The motor is highly dynamic and has no gearing.
 As the motor includes no magnets, it is compatible with EM-sensitive environments.
 Please see The ElliptecTM Motor tab for more information.

-The components of the ELL10K linear stage bundle are shown connected and with key features
+The components of the ELL7K/M linear stage bundle are shown connected and with key features labeled.